 Bacon and egg pie is a classic New Zealand comfort food.
 Every home cook has their own variation.
-This recreation of how I remember it did not disappoint.
+The influence that most shaped this pie would have to be my mother.

-The memory of eating bacon and egg pie was triggered by a Guardian article by Margot Henderson.
-This recipe owes a lot to Margot’s version, and in turn is true to my childhood memories of this dish.
-I changed things a little… I had prosciutto on hand so used that instead of bacon.
+A dose of nostalgia about eating bacon and egg pie was triggered by a Guardian article by Margot Henderson.
+This recipe owes a lot to Margot’s version, and in turn, is true to my memories of how my mother made this dish.
+I changed things a little… I had pancetta on hand so I used that instead of bacon.
 Also added green onions, as not only do they provide a bit of colour, they work so well with eggs and tomato.

-When preparing to write up this recipe, I searched for other versions of this dish.
+When preparing to write up this recipe, I searched for other versions of a bacon and egg pie – New Zealand version.
 A very diverse selection indeed.
-The original has to be this recipe from the Edmonds cookbook.
-It did remind me of a condiment I had forgotten about – tomato sauce!
-This roasted tomato sauce would have worked great.
+The original has to be this recipe from the infamous Edmonds cookbook (every New Zealand home had a copy of the Edmonds Cookbook).
+It did remind me of a condiment I had forgotten about – tomato sauce (aka tomato ketchup).
+This roasted tomato sauce would have worked even better.
 Next time.

-Prosciutto costs more than bacon.
+Pancetta costs more than bacon.
 There is a reason for that of course.
-Bacon is bold, whereas prosciutto has some subtlety and elegance.
+Bacon is bold, whereas pancetta has some subtlety and elegance.
 I love them both.
+But do try to get quality smoked bacon, not just chemically treated pork that gets labelled as bacon.
+This really does make a significant difference.

 These quantities and instructions perfectly suit a 20cm square baking dish.
-Scale accordingly.
+Scale your bacon and egg pie – NZ version accordingly.

 Bacon and egg pie